Research Profile

 Interpretable Text in Machine Learning

 Modern advances in interpretable machine learning are generally less applicable to text data sources.
-In this work we are exploring methods to render the contributions of text data more transparent regardless of the preprocessing or machine learning model that is used.
+In this work we are exploring methods to render the contributions of unstructured text data more transparent regardless of how it is being processed or the machine learning model that is used.

 Automated Bayesian Neural Networks for Time Series Forecasting